jhallen/exorsim/rload/rload.md

 been able to find it in any of the available scans of the RLOAD or RASM manuals.

-The format is mostly straightforward, except there is a compressed format for local relocation fixups that I've not yet been able to figure out.

 # Intro

 Study the relocatable assembler and RLOAD manuals.
 Each module produced by